 Gallery images may be from the same game for a different platform.

-Uncharted 2: Among Thieves follows up one of 2007's top exclusive PlayStation 3 games, Uncharted: Drake's Fortune.
+Uncharted 2: Among Thieves follows up 2007's exclusive PlayStation 3 game, Uncharted: Drake's Fortune.
 It is a third-person cover based shooter which draws influences from older action-adventure movies and games.
 The game has three main gameplay elements: shooting, traversal, and puzzle solving.

 Uncharted 2 includes, apart from third-person shooter mechanics, both free-climbing sections and stealth gameplay.
 Other changes include improved combat, more "dynamic" fights, the removal of Sixaxis controls, and increased mobility when in cover and firing.
 Drake will have great transitional movements, making him feel more realistic in motion.
 The game features much smarter AI enemies, as well as an infusion of stealth gameplay that inspired the inclusion of two new types of AI behavior: “investigate,” and “hunt.”
 These features are made possible by the enemies' new "cone of peripheral vision".
 An enemy's reaction will differ depending on how close Drake is to the tip of the cone (the enemy's eyes).
 If Drake is very far away, the enemy will investigate, and depending on the actual distance, will either brush it off as their imagination, or go into full hunting mode.
 This can be used to Drake's advantage however.
 He may pop up and let enemies see him, lure them into a building, shoot an oil barrel and watch the building collapse over their heads.